Melatonin, the hormone produced by the pineal gland, has been the matter of unsubstantiated, exaggerated claims during current years.

 Melatonin discharge doesn´t look to be changed in women with premenstrual syndrome.
 People suffering from anorexia nervosa might have hiked melatonin blood levels, but this has no clinical implications.

-If you melatonin UK and take a dosage of 3 mg melatonin at bedtime to pre-menopausal and post-menopausal women has been shown to increase thyroid function, causes an alteration of gonadotropins toward more juvenile levels, and might have some anti depressive activity.
+If you take melatonin and take a dosage of 3 mg melatonin at bedtime to pre-menopausal and post-menopausal women has been shown to increase thyroid function, causes an alteration of gonadotropins toward more juvenile levels, and might have some anti depressive activity.
 Use of melatonin alone for the relief of menopausal symptoms, including hot flushes, does not seem to be effective.

 Melatonin works as an antioxidant